Karuulme/3-1-2-FindinDifference/README.md

 let's take a closer look, if we start the loop at index 0, it will give us the value 2. if we start the loop in reverse.  gives us the value 1.

+the rest is the classic difference finding method